paulasquin/computer-vision-cs/Assignment2/report.md

 ### Background  substraction
 ![Background substraction](https://i.ibb.co/xY1gqR0/287.jpg =250x)
 The OpenCV background substractor definitively is a great tool for this project: we created a _createBackgroundSubtractorMOG2_ object and applied images to it, allowing the object to generate masked-images such as the one displayed on the top.
-The background substractor puts in evidence the moving entities: indeed, we can see the pedestrians moving, but we have a lot of noise, from the tarp moving with the wind to the person shadows.
+The background substractor puts in evidence the moving entities: indeed, we can see the pedestrians moving, but we have a lot of noise, from the tarp moving with the wind to the people shadows.
+We will have to combine this tool with others.

 ### Get contours
+In order to work with the background-substracted images, we choose to use the _findContours method: after having resized and then applied a GaussianBlur

 ### Box merging